rjayroach/ansible-roles/README.md

 ## Ansible Roles

-These custom Ansible roles are primarily intended to be included in a project derived from [prepd-project](https://github.com/rjayroach/prepd-project/) which provides a set of infrastructure blueprints
+These custom Ansible roles are primarily intended to be included in a project derived from [prepd-project](https://github.com/rjayroach/prepd-project/) which provides a set of infrastructure blueprints.

 ## Using